 Fostering teenagers In foster care

-May is National Foster Care Awareness month and this year we are collecting stories from our Foster Parents and team to share with you over the course of the month.
-FosterVA, which is led by Extra Special Parents hopes that these stories might inspire you to get involved in your community as a support or even become a foster parent in Virginia yourself!
-There is a contact link at the bottom of this blog if you'd like to learn more.
+May is National Foster Care Awareness Month, and this year, we are collecting stories from our Foster Parents and team to share with you over the month.
+FosterVA, which Extra Special Parents lead, hopes these stories might inspire you to get involved in your community as a support or even become a foster parent in Virginia yourself!
+A contact link is at the bottom of this blog if you'd like to learn more.

 "Helping youth identify what makes healthy relationships and work on that foundation is critical to the relationship's success."